 - a.
 Meters must be sealed with District seals.
 The District must be notified at least one week before the start-up date of the proposed meters in order for District seals to be installed on these meters. - b.
 When a seal is to be removed for calibration or meter repair, the District must be notified immediately by calling the Pretreatment and Cost Recovery Section at (312) 751-3000 during normal business hours.
 Such notification shall be confirmed in writing by the User and received by the District within five calendar days by one of the following methods: U.S. mail addressed to the Pretreatment and Cost Recovery Section, 111 East Erie Street, Chicago, IL, 60611; facsimile transmission sent to the Pretreatment and Cost Recovery Section at (312) 894-2150; or by electronic mail sent to mwrd-ucts@mwrd.org. - c.
-Upon notification, District personnel will provide the User with a new seal within five working days.
+Upon notification, District personnel will, within one week, schedule with the User a date and time to install a new seal.
 Removal of a District seal without providing the foregoing notification may result in a loss of credit for deducted water volumes for the entire year in which the failure of compliance occurred.